Michelsim01/Library-Management-System/README.md

 ii) a rich frontend that is developed with JSF and Prime Faces iii) a book lending application to support the workflow of the library

+# Deploy project

+1. Clone the repo to your local machine
+2. Open with Netbeans 12.4
+3. Build and Deploy the project
+4. Once successfully deployed, users will be directly brought to the URL of the website